Management Discussion and Analysis

 As required under section 134(5) of the Act' your Directors state that:

 a.
 In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

 b.
-They have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the company at the financial year ended 31st March2017 and ofthe profit and loss of the company for the year ended on that date;
+They had selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as at 31st March 2022 and of the profit of theCompany for the financial year ended 31st March 2022;

 c.
-They have taken proper and sufficient care for the maintenance of adequate accountingrecords in accordance with the provisions of this Act for safeguarding the assets of theCompany and for preventing and detecting fraud and other irregularities;
+They had taken proper and sufficient care for the maintenance of adequate accountingrecords in accordance with the provisions of this Act for safeguarding the assets of theCompany and for preventing and detecting fraud and other irregularities;

 ADEQUACY OF INTERNAL FINANCIAL CONTROLS